'Navalny' director says Russian opposition leader's spirit is unbroken

 Navalny wasn't buying it, Roher said.
 So, he tried again.

-"The other thing that I told him ...
-If we don't start filming now, you'll never get it again — what's happening is unfolding in real time, we should start immediately."
+"The other thing I told him is that if we don't start filming now, you'll never get it again, what's happening is happening in real time, we should start immediately."

 Roher is not unfamiliar with sparking up conversation in uncanny settings.
-NPR spoke to Roher "Navalny" — which won "best documentary" at this year's BAFTA — while he was in a decommissioned refrigerator in the Ritz Theater in Elizabeth, New Jersey.
-He was on the set of his wife, Caroline Lindy's, upcoming film.
+NPR's Steve Inskeep spoke to Roher about "Navalny" — which won "best documentary" at this year's BAFTA — while he was in a decommissioned refrigerator at the Ritz Theater in Elizabeth, New Jersey.
+He was on the set of his wife Caroline Lindy's upcoming film.

 "It's the quietest place I could find," Roher said.
 "But you might hear stuff outside."

-Roher, who has Attention Deficit Disorder, habitually carries and paints out of a watercolor set because it helps him focus.
-He continued his brush strokes, and shared the latest on Navalny, during his conversation with NPR's Steve Inskeep.
+Roher, who has Attention Deficit Disorder, usually carries and paints out of a watercolor set because it helps him focus.
+He continued his brushstrokes and shared the latest news about Navalny during his conversation with Inskeep.

 This interview has been lightly edited for length and clarity.
 It includes some quotes from the interview with Roher that were not aired in the broadcast version.